learn-co-curriculum/dsc-dealing-missing-data/README.md

 However, you may also find actual outliers (values that are _not impossible_, but _occur rarely_).
 Outliers, like missing or corrupt data, can adversely effect your Machine Learning models.
 Some of the ways in which you can identify outliers are:

 - **Standard deviation**: If the data is normally distributed (or nearly normal), you can use three standard deviations as a cutoff point.
-In a normal distribution, three standard devations from the mean in both the directions cover 99.7% of the data, so any values outside this range are highly improbable, and can be safely discarded as outliers.
+In a normal distribution, three standard deviations from the mean in both the directions cover 99.7% of the data, so any values outside this range are highly improbable, and can be safely discarded as outliers.

 <img src="images/normal_sd_new.png" width="600">